LordZeuss/auto-authelia/README.md

 * Adding reverse proxy installation and assisted or fully automated configuration for multiple reverse proxy solutions.
 Mainly NGINX and traefik.
 I need to learn how these work so I can add it to the script.
 * Adding the ability to setup the email portion in authelia config
 * Embedded video on how the to run the scripts, and using them with NPM & Caddy.
 For demo purposes as well as a short how-to.
-* Caddy has been added (via baremetal) however I am planning on also configuring a docker version, so those who want to run caddy via docker instead of bare metal, can.

 #### UPDATE 3/26: NPM & Caddy (setup for caddy) script added!
 #### UPDATE 7/16: Added the option to install caddy via docker instead of only on bare metal.